 A serial entrepreneur with extensive experience launching, financing and growing software companies, Jay Litkey has been a pioneer in emerging high growth markets that include cloud computing, virtualization, systems management automation, and Internet video.

 For more than a decade, Jay has been a virtualization evangelist and advocate, focusing on the strategic impacts of virtualization and automation within enterprise data centers.
-He is ITIL-certified and frequently spends his time serving as a trusted advisor for IT executives and speaking at industry events.
+He frequently spends his time serving as a trusted advisor for IT executives and speaking at industry events.

 Prior to Embotics, Jay founded Symbium Corp., a venture-funded company focused on autonomic computing and the automated management of IT infrastructure, managing business development and product management.
-Before Symbium, he was the founding CEO of BlackholeTV, an Internet video content aggregation and distribution company.
+Before Symbium, he was the founding CEO of BlackholeTV, an Internet video content aggregation, and distribution company.
 Jay started his career at Bell-Northern Research designing automated control systems for the telecommunications industry.
-He is a golf hack, won a Forty under 40 award, and holds an honors degree in Computer Science from Queen’s University.
+He is a golf hack, won a Forty under 40

 Prior to joining Embotics, he was VP of Product Development at BTI Photonic Systems, developing a WDM platform engineered for service connectivity at the edge of optical networks.
 Mark was employed at Nortel Networks, where he developed their Preside Policy Services products, which are now the MetaSolv Policy Services product.
 He also developed the industry’s first Remote Access SS7 gateway product, the CVX SS7, which is still in market with Aastra Technologies.